Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array

 A key property of TIs (either Hermitian or non-Hermitian) is their robustness against weak disorders through the topological protection~\cite {xiao2010berry,hasan2010colloquium,qi2011topological}.
 For sufficiently strong disorders, the system becomes topologically trivial through Anderson localization~\cite{PhysRev.109.1492}, accompanied by the unwinding of the bulk topology~\cite {PhysRevB.50.3799,PhysRevLett.98.076802,PhysRevLett.97.036808,PhysRevLett.105.115501} .
 In this context, the prediction of the reverse process that non-trivial topology can be induced, rather than inhibited, by the addition of disorder to a trivial insulator was surprising~\cite{PhysRevLett.102.136806}.
 The disorder-induced topological states, known as topological Anderson insulators (TAIs), can support robust topological invariants carried entirely by localized states.
 They have attracted many theoretical studies~ \cite{PhysRevB.80.165316,PhysRevLett.103.196805,PhysRevLett.105.216601, PhysRevLett.112.206602, PhysRevLett.114.056801,PhysRevLett.119.183901, PhysRevLett.113.046802,PhysRevB.89.224203} and been experimentally demonstrated in 1D synthetic atomic wires~\cite{science.aat3406} and 2D photonic lattices~\cite{Nature560.461}.

-So far the studies of TAIs have been mainly focused on Hermitian disorders.
-Therefore natural questions are whether topological insulators can be induced by purely non-Hermitian disorders, and if so, what the criticality and bulk-edge correspondence are for general non-Hermitian TAIs.
-Furthermore, experimental schemes for probing such non-Hermitian bulk topology is highly desired, but still lacked even for clean non-Hermitian systems.
+So far the studies of TAIs have been mainly focused on Hermitian disorders, where a major challenge for their implementation is the average of large numbers of disorder configurations due to the non-tunability of the fabricated devices.
+In contrast, non-Hermitian disorders through gain and loss can be tuned through additional pumping in photonic system and different disorder configurations can be realized on a single optical device.
+Therefore, two natural questions arise: Can novel topological states be induced by purely non-Hermitian disorders?
+If so, what are the criticality and bulk-edge correspondence for general non-Hermitian TAIs?
+Furthermore, experimental schemes for probing non-Hermitian bulk topology are highly desirable, but still lacked even for clean systems.